harry-gibson/DHS-To-Database/README.md

 ---------------------------------------

-This repository contains python code for parsing and data from the [Demographic and Health Surveys](https://dhsprogram.com) (DHS) Program into a relational database format, enabling large-scale cross sectional analyses of multiple surveys.
+This repository contains python code for parsing and data from the [Demographic and Health Surveys](https://dhsprogram.com) (DHS) Program into a relational database format, enabling large-scale pooled and/or cross sectional analyses of multiple surveys in a way that is both reproducible and repeatable.

 This methodology and the code in this repository, and the associated reverse-engineering of the CSPro data format and the DHS survey schema, has been developed by Harry Gibson.